2. Art worlds

-In February 2019, Nan Goldin and Sackler P.A.I.N, the activist group she created a year earlier, held a protest at the Met Museum.
-The group demanded the Met, and other museums, refuse philanthropy from and disavow the Sackler name, based on the family’s role in marketing OxyContin through Purdue Pharma.
+In February 2019, Nan Goldin and Sackler P.A.I.N (Prescription the activist group she created a year earlier, held a protest at the Met Museum.
+The group demanded the Met, and other museums, refuse philanthropy from the Sacklers, and disavow the family’s name, based on the family’s role in marketing the opioid, OxyContin, through their ownership of Purdue Pharma.
 Goldin’s relentless pursuit of the Sackler’s originated from her personal experience with the opioid and her vision to eradicate the stigma from the opioid epidemic.

-Now, is a time for more people to rally around collective, systemic change in the operating structures of these large cultural institutions.
-Calling out single board members can work on a one-off basis, but more sweeping, transformative industry-wide changes are needed.
+This is a system issue as much as it is an individual donor issue.
+The reasons is that there is lots of dirty money on the hands of board members, collectors, etc. Calling out single board members can work on a one-off basis, but more sweeping, transformative industry-wide changes are needed.
 The examples above, amongst others, bring into sharp relief how museums and larger cultural institutions need to rethink their relationship to growth, funding, and scale, and to re-imagine their role in the community.

 Andrea Fraser recently pointed out the growth mindset tied to the industry:

 I am left with a few open questions to the art-money entanglement.
 How should the museum seek to care, heal, and educate the communities it serves differently during and beyond this crisis?
 What other models can smaller institutions play as funding dries up and they are forced to rethink their current mode?